 DAO shattered the calm seas

 The SEC conceived Icarus in a summer report on the now-infamous DAO disaster.
 DAO was a tokenized universe allowing crowd investors to participate, direct, and profit from decentralized company projects.
 Hackers cracked the code and ruined the fun.
-A year later, the SEC arrived and claimed DAO tokens were securities subject to registration.
+A year later, the SEC claimed DAO tokens were securities subject to registration.
 This meant the ICO market, topping $2 billion this year alone is on ice.

 For those wishing to avoid any future SEC-induced storms, three possibilities emerge:

 - Reg D: Perhaps the easiest because of the small regulatory burden and lack of limits, Reg D requires no upfront SEC compliance.
 Companies only notify the agency after the raise.
 Drawbacks include a verification process for accredited investors and a lack of liquidity, as investors must hold the securities for 90 days.

 - Reg CF: As currently configured, Reg CF is not ICO friendly because of its $1.07M one-year limit.
 But companies may stack Reg CF with Reg D to capture unaccredited investors.
 Reg CFers, however, must hold the securities even longer, one year, unless sold to accredited investors among other exceptions.

 - Reg A+: This may be the most interesting.
 The “mini-IPO” option requires more upfront costs as the SEC must pre-qualify the offering and limits exist based on investor income.
 But once live the ceiling is $50M and even better instruments are instantly tradeable making the secondary market most like the wild-West ICO of yore (this summer).

 The SEC is still sorting the ICO market and asking for input.
 But the commission should forecast calm seas and a light regulatory burden if the US is to remain competitive in this emerging securities market.